-If equipped, check the header board to see that it is secure, free of damage, and strong enough to contain cargo.

-If equipped, the canvas or tarp carrier must be mounted and fastened securely.
+- If equipped, check the headerboard or bulkhead to see that it is secure, free of damage, and strong enough to contain cargo. - If equipped, the canvas or tarp carrier must be mounted and fastened securely.

-On enclosed trailers, check the front area for signs of damage such as cracks, bulges, or holes.
+• On enclosed trailers, check the front area for signs of damage such as cracks, bulges, missing rivets or holes.

-11.4.2 - Side of Trailer
+Side of Trailer